Tross0208/adopt_dont_shop/README.md

 ### DTR: Essential Questions to Discuss
-What are your learning goals for the project?
+What are your learning goals for the project?<br>

-K: ActiveRecord, MVC flow
+K: ActiveRecord, MVC flow<br>
 T: ActiveRecord, joins

-What do I offer the team?
+What do I offer the team?<br>

-K: I am driven and will keep trying until I can make it work.
+K: I am driven and will keep trying until I can make it work.<br>
 T: Positive attitude!

-What learning do you want to focus on in the project?
+What learning do you want to focus on in the project?<br>

-K: MVC flow
+K: MVC flow<br>
 T: ActiveRecord, joins

-Do you like to work alone first?
+Do you like to work alone first?<br>

-K: No preference.
+K: No preference.<br>
 T: No

-Do you like to speak out loud as you are learning?
+Do you like to speak out loud as you are learning?<br>
 T: No

-What do you need (resources, environment, communication) to do your best work?
+What do you need (resources, environment, communication) to do your best work?<br>

-K: Coffee, and open and prompt communication.
+K: Coffee, and open and prompt communication.<br>
 T: Caffeine, almonds, naps

-How do you appreciate receiving communication from others?
+How do you appreciate receiving communication from others?<br>
 K:Timely and direct.

-How do you appreciate receiving feedback from others?
+How do you appreciate receiving feedback from others?<br>

-K:Timely and constructive.
+K:Timely and constructive.<br>
 T: Honestly

-How do you best give feedback to others?
+How do you best give feedback to others?<br>

-K: I can adapt.
+K: I can adapt.<br>
 T: Socratically

-What are your scheduling preferences?
+What are your scheduling preferences?<br>
 K: work as much as needed.
-Usually prefer a day off during weekend.
+Usually prefer a day off during weekend.<br>
 T: Busy Wednesday evenings, one weekend evening

-What tools do you want to use to manage the project?
+What tools do you want to use to manage the project?<br>

-K: Github; slack
+K: Github; slack<br>
 T: github, slack

-How do you want the group to solve problems when members run into issues with features of the project?
+How do you want the group to solve problems when members run into issues with features of the project?<br>

-K: Regroup and resolve the issue together.
+K: Regroup and resolve the issue together.<br>
 T: Regroup and resolve

-When will we check in again about our process and progress?
+When will we check in again about our process and progress?<br>

-K: As often as needed while setting goals for the next meet.
+K: As often as needed while setting goals for the next meet.<br>
 T: At least daily, with possible exceptions on weekends

-How do you know if a project is successful?
+How do you know if a project is successful? <br>

-K: Finish what we set out to do and learn as much as we can during the process.
+K: Finish what we set out to do and learn as much as we can during the process.<br>
 T: If the project is complete and understood by all members

-How can we achieve success as a group?
+How can we achieve success as a group?<br>

-K:  Clearly identify what each person wants out of a project and respect each other’s goal.
+K:  Clearly identify what each person wants out of a project and respect each other’s goal.<br>
 T: Set short term and long term goals

-How can we achieve success as individuals?
+How can we achieve success as individuals?<br>

-K: Try our best to accomplish our individual goals in the project while helping each other.
+K: Try our best to accomplish our individual goals in the project while helping each other.<br>
 T: Try to maintain a steady pace

-Is there anything else we should know about one another before we start working?
+Is there anything else we should know about one another before we start working?<br>

-K: I am not great with taking breaks-please feel free to ask for a pom anytime when we are working together.
+K: I am not great with taking breaks-please feel free to ask for a pom anytime when we are working together. <br>
 T: I am not known to communicate often or respond to messages quickly, but am trying to improve.

 ## Learning Goals